 The two times I’m driven the Hana Highway, I’ve only hit few of the many spots.
 Below are other stops along Hana Highway that I’ll look to explore in the future.

 - Twin Falls Trail: a short hike to another swimming pool with some falls, info and route map

 - Secret Hike or “Huka to the Puka” Hike – This is a hidden the locals know with a night tide pool as described by this blog post.
 I think it’s the same author as this youtube video where he gives a little more detailed description of it in the comments.
 In the description, he said the place is located at the point west or left of ‘O’Opuola Point from the ariel view. “it’s about a mile past Commando Hike and you’ll have to park either just ahead or before the trailhead on the land sand of the road.
 Cross the road, crawl through a metal fence and soon you should see a junked up pick-up truck.
 That’s how you know you’re in the right place.
 Continue down toward the sea.
 After going down the ropes near the bottom, follow the rocky lava shore around to the left.
 That will lead you to the cave where you can swim across the channel if its not too rough.
 On the other side of the channel is where the puka (sea arch) is.
 Be mindful of the ocean.
 One rogue wave can wipe you out.”
-As he points out, the warning about this one is more of a off the beaten path hike and that you caution need to take great caution with the ocean swells.
-Here are a few Youtube clips about it.
+As he points out for this off the beaten path hike, you need to take great caution with the ocean swells as people have died to them from underestimating them.
+Here are a few Youtube clips about the hike itself.

 - Upper Makamaka’ole or 13 Crossings Trail: For more water falls and swimming holes, following the Upper Makamaka’ole seems to provide that.
 It’s also called 13 crossings because of the number of times the stream is crossed.
 Here are a few blog posts about it, a gps profile, and a youtube video.